About the Common Reading Experience

 What is the Common Reading Experience?

-Common Reading Experience begins with all first-year students reading a university-selected book over the summer prior to starting their fall semester at Kent State University.
+Common Reading Experience begins with all first-year students reading university-selected books over the summer prior to starting their fall semester at Kent State University.

-This experience is intended as an academic component to help with your transition to Kent State University and the book is not tied to a specific class.
-Some but not all professors and peer leader positions adopt the book to use as a part of their course curriculum and training.
+This experience is intended as an academic component to help with your transition to Kent State University and the books are not tied to a specific class.
+Some but not all professors and peer leader positions adopt the books to use as a part of their course curriculum and training.

 Why are first-year students required to participate?

-It is our hope that the subject matter in the selected Common Reading Experience book will help our new students to:
+It is our hope that the subject matter in the selected Common Reading Experience books will help our new students to: